 Step 4 Separate the three pieces of cord.
 Then, thread a bead on to each piece followed by another large bead onto all three pieces of cord.
 You’ll then need to push the beads back towards the knot as you go.
 Just think big bead, 3 smaller beads and then 1 big bead again.

 Step 5 Repeat step 4 until you feel like you’ve achieved a good length.
 Make sure the beads will fit around your wrist, or the wrist of whomever you’re gifting this to.
-Finish up with all three pieces going though a large bead and then tying a knot.
+Finish up with all three pieces going through a large bead and then tying a knot.

-Step 6 Trim off any access cord then attach a leather end to each end of the bracelet, if you are using a round leather end push the cords in to the end and carefully squeeze the first link.
+Step 6 Trim off any access cord then attach a leather end to each end of the bracelet, if you are using a round leather end push the cords into the end and carefully squeeze the first link.
 For a flat leather end (See notes on fastening leather ends).

 Finish by adding a jump ring to both sides and a clasp onto one side.
 Then wear this beautiful bracelet until your hearts content.
 (See notes on opening a jump ring)